irmen/cx16assem/README.md

 - relative labels (+/++/-/--)

+- allow alternate syntax (64tass) for BBR, BBS, RMB, SMB: instead of requiring BBR0 xxxx allow BBR 0,xxxxx as well. do this by simply preprocessing the line, don't change the prefix tree.

 - localy scoped labels, or at least a new scope for included assembly files to avoid name clashes

 - macros?